okeefem3/firebase-workshop-web/README.md

 * https://angularfirebase.com/lessons/firestore-cloud-functions-data-aggregation/

 Steps:
+* For each step, run `firebase deploy --only functions` this will run ESLint before deploying and will fail if there are any errors.
+If the deploy succeeds, the functions will be immediately available
+    * You can go to the Functions > logs section of your Firebase project console to help debug your functions
 * If you have not already run `npm install` from the /functions directory
 * In auth-functions.js, implement the newUser function to create a user document in Firestore and send a welcome email if their email exists
     * We have supplied you with helper functions to actually send the email via nodemailer
+    * HINT it will be a lot easier on you if you manually set the user document ID to be the Firebase auth UID for the user.
+* In user-profile.component.ts
+    * Implement listening to the user document corresponding to the signed in user and making this data available to the component
+    * Implement the ability to save the user
 * In firestore-functions.js
     * Review update trigger
         1. Implement the checkReviewChanged function to decide whether the useful parts of the review actually changed